Traditional Chinese Medicine Tips: Your Summer Wellness Guide

 Start your journey with three of our simplest — and favorite — summer wellness tips:

-Forever Young is more than just a beautifying powder: it’s specifically formulated as an antioxidant booster to help defend against aging free radicals, slow collagen breakdown, and support hydration from within.
+Daily Glow is more than just a beautifying powder: it’s specifically formulated as an antioxidant booster to help defend against aging free radicals, slow collagen breakdown, and support hydration from within.
 Packed with ingredients that tout the ability to support anti-aging and cellular renewal, think of this blend as our WTHNside-out skin treatment.
-Use Forever Young in conjunction with your favorite sunscreen on the daily and you have a powerful pairing that defends against UVA/UVB rays and other inflammatory stressors.
+Use Daily Glow in conjunction with your favorite sunscreen on the daily and you have a powerful pairing that defends against UVA/UVB rays and other inflammatory stressors.

 2. Incorporate cooling foods into your diet.